mtiller/ModelicaBook/text/source/behavior/arrays/construction.rst

 are used to separate the columns.

-One nice feature about this matrix construction notation is that it is possible to embed submatrices.
-For example, consider we wished construct the following matrix:
+One nice feature about this matrix construction notation is that it is possible to embed vectors or submatrices.

+.. topic:: Vectors

+    When embedding vectors, it is very important to note that **vectors are treated as column vectors**.
+In other words, in the context of matrix construction, a vector of size :math:`n` is treated as a matrix with :math:`n` rows and 1 column.

+To demonstrate how this embedding is done, consider the case where we wished to construct the following matrix:

 .. math::